pparesh25/Getbhavcopy-alternative/README.md

 Added py file >>> New_Nse_fo_roman_suffixes.py <<< for symbol name with roman suffixes.<br>
 Also added >>> NSE_EOD_FO.zip <<< file for historical fo_eod files with symbol name with roman suffixes to fill gap in database.<br>
 Futures Symbols were suffixed by roman figures for Near Month, Next Month & Far Month Expiries. viz.
-NIFTY-I, NIFTY-II & NIFTY-III.
+NIFTY-I, NIFTY-II & NIFTY-III.<br>
+If you want to retain the 'OPEN_INT' column for open interest data, please comment out line 238.<br>
 # Download BSE-Eq EOD Bhavcopy

 Added file >>> Getbhavcopy_BSE_Eq_New.py <<< <br>